SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

 Metadata translation changes some of the attribute keys from OpenTelemetry convention to Sumo convention.
 For example, OpenTelemetry convention for the attribute containing Kubernetes pod name is `k8s.pod.name`, but Sumo expects it to be in attribute named `pod`.
+If attribute with target name eg. `pod` already exists, translation is not being done for corresponding attribute (`k8s.pod.name` in this example).

 This feature is turned on by default.
 To turn it off, set the `translate_metadata` configuration option to `false`.